Rings where a non-nilpotent sum of units is a unit: Introduction

 This condition has surely come up in many contexts over time.
 For instance, a polynomial ring over a field is \ua, but $\Z$ is not.
 It has arisen in the work of the present authors at least twice: in a study of perinormality (a condition close to normality), see \cite[Theorem 4.2]{nmeSh-peripull}, and in a study of Euclidean and Egyptian domains, see \cite[Theorem 2.10]{nme-Euclidean}.
-However, we are not aware of such a definition ever being made before.
+Earlier, in \cite{DJ-utriv} and \cite{HeiRo-utriv} people studied rings in which 1 is the only unit.
+In the noncommutative literature \cite{Cal-UU, DaLa-UU}, there were studies of the more general ring-theoretic property (the \emph{UU} property) where every unit is unipotent -- i.e. the sum of a unit and a nilpotent element.
+We show that such rings, when commutative, are necessarily \ua.
+However, we are not aware of Definition~\ref{def:ua} ever being made before.
 This article then represents our initial investigation of this topic which appears fundamental in commutative ring theory.
+In it, we find connections with such diverse topics as monoid algebras, irreducible algebraic varieties, elliptic curves, and Euclidean domains.

 It turns out that there are a number of equivalent criteria for unit-additivity (See Proposition~\ref{pr:ua}), including that the units and nilpotent elements form a subring of $R$.
 Throughout Section~\ref{sec:ua}, we explore examples, nonexamples, and constructions of unit-additivity.
-The takehome from this section is that unit-additivity often passes to subrings under many popular constructions.
+We show that unit-additivity imposes conditions on the characteristic, the nilradical, and the Jacobson radical of the ring.
+We show that unit-additivity often passes to subrings, and occasionally to residue class rings, under many popular constructions.
+Additionally, we show that when a Euclidean domain $D$ is finitely generated over a field $k$, and either $k$ is algebraically closed or $1$ is the only unit of $D$, then either $D \cong k$ or $D \cong k[x]$ (see Theorem~\ref{thm:Eucl}).
+We also show that one may ``reduce to the reduced case'' when studying unit-additivity (see Proposition~\ref{pr:uamodnilpotents}).

+Section~\ref{sec:mon} is devoted to characterizing unit-additivity in monoid algebras in terms of properties of the monoid and of the base ring.
+The main theorem of Section~\ref{sec:mon} gives equivalent criteria for monoid algebras to be unit-additive when the monoid is cancellative; see Theorem~\ref{thm:monalg}.
+It says among other things that when $A$ is a commutative ring of characteristic zero and $M$ is a cancellative monoid, then $A[M]$ is \ua\ if and only if $A$ is \ua\ and $M$ is torsion-free and has no nonidentity invertible elements.
+We obtain a particularly clean statement for affine semigroup algebras; see Proposition~\ref{pr:tfmonalg}.